 /scripts/fixetchostscommand to add the IP address and hostname of your server to the

-Join the new server to the DNS cluster
+Add the new server to the DNS cluster.

-If your server is not a member of a DNS Cluster, skip ahead to Step 7.
+If your server does not belong to a DNS Cluster, proceed to Step 7.

 To add the new server to the DNS cluster, perform the following steps: